 Map My Walk Stats (no laughing!
 We enjoy the hikes, we don’t speed hike)

 Things We Love:

-The hubs recently got his Patagonia Nano Puff jacket and has been wearing it on a lot of our winter hikes!
+The hubs recently got his Patagonia Nano Puff jacket and have been wearing it on a lot of our winter hikes!
 We used to work for Patagonia, a long time ago, it is where we met and fell in love.
 The brand not only has sentimental memories for us but we also know how awesome they are!
 We were part of the community and are still big supporters of everything they stand for from the environment to making quality clothing that will last forever.
-We still have 20 year old jackets that we proudly wear!
-This one in particular is great because it keeps the hubs warm but when the sun comes out and we are hiking along it doesn’t take up much space in the backpack.
-Win win!
+We still have 20-year-old jackets that we proudly wear!
+This one, in particular, is great because it keeps the hubs warm but when the sun comes out and we are hiking along it doesn’t take up much space in the backpack.
+Win-win!
 Do you own Patagonia gear?
 How old is your oldest piece?